Best Practices

 • If there is a function to do some job (whether you wrote it or not), use it, don't rewrite code to do the same thing.

-• In C/C++ Don't name parameters in prototypes, this is a minor form of repeating yourself.
+• In C/C++ do not name parameters in prototypes, this is a minor form of repeating yourself.
 Point being, don't write code where if you need to change something, you need to change it in two or more places.
-Changes should be "single source."
+Changes should always be "single source."

 • Do not use exit() or quit() anywhere in your program except possibly at the very end (i.e. a final return from main or your driver module).
 Even then, it is not necessary.

-• length: Functions should be no more than a couple dozen lines long.
+• Functions should be no more than 20 lines long.
 This is not a hard and fast rule, but it’s a very important guide.
-If your function is longer than this, you are likely breaking the "one-and-only-one job" rule.
+If your function is longer than this, you are likely breaking the one and only one job rule.

 Driver Files and Functions

-• Applications have one-and-only-one driver (except JavaScript, see below).
+• Applications have one and only one driver (except JavaScript and other client-service style architectures, see below).

 • In some languages / applications it is okay to have no function in your driver file and the code is not in a function.
 In this case, the file itself is the "function."

-• Driver functions are generally exempt from the 24 lines long rule.
+• Driver functions are generally exempt from the 20 lines long rule.
 Driver functions may sometimes need to very long, and it's generally considered okay.
 This does not get you out of the "do not repeat code" rule, but it softens that rule a bit.
-This does not get you out of the "do not use literals" rule.
-Nothing gets you out of that.

-• In JavaScript the driver is harder to see and judge, but it is generally any function that is called as a response to a user action or the one called on a page load.
-In this case, your application may have many drivers, one for each user action or one for every page load.
+• In JavaScript (and similar microservices and client-server architectures) the driver is harder to see and judge, but it is generally any function that is called as a response to an outside actor.
+In this case, the "application" may have many drivers, one for each outside call.

 Parameters, Variables, and Scope